-Soo to make life a bit easier on myself today: I grabbed a previously, made & frozen, chicken & bacon pasta bake from the freezer last night & left it to defrost in the fridge overnight ( and yes – I did feel a tiny little bit smug!!!).
+So, to make life a bit easier on myself today, I grabbed a previously, made and frozen Chicken and Four Cheese Lasagne from the freezer last night & left it to defrost in the fridge overnight.
+Yes, I confess to feeling a tiny little bit smug.

 GARLIC ROSEMARY FOCACCIA BREAD: makes 2 loaves.

 You will need 2 x lightly oiled 8×8″ square tins ( with at least 2″ depth), or – 1 larger oiled baking tray (2″ deep) to bake one large focaccia.

 Recipe: Garlic Rosemary Focaccia Bread

 1lb Strong Plain White Flour – I use Shipton Mill

 2 tbs Olive Oil (plus extra for drizzling over bread, oiling baking tins & cling film)

 7g Sea Salt – I use Maldon